TheBeachMaster/ML/CNTK/SampleClassification/README.md

 Here's how you set up this project :

 ### Auto
-1. Clone this repo (gist should be out soon)
+1. Clone this repo ~(gist should be out soon)~ [This Gist is available](https://gist.github.com/TheBeachMaster/1f9c442e9f25e2470207d560bbfd826f)

 2. On *Windows* open up command prompt and type the following (from your project directory)
 3. Type the following `cntk.exe configFile=ModelClass.cntk makeMode=false`
 4. If you want to do it manually ,ensure you have the `.cntk` file and the Test and Training Data